 Many fan’s have commented on hearing our influences in our music too.
 Lemmy and Motorhead have been mentioned several times, and while it’s not something we are really conscious about when we write, we will certainly take it as a huge fucking compliment!

 We just work on making the song swing with groove and attitude.
 Yet collectively we are aware that Mojo Alice has a similar intensity – that “balls to the wall” live sound, because we feel it at every rehearsal and every gig.

-In My Head was the first song we wrote as Mojo Alice and is one of my favorites because it captures our pure essence as a band.
+Dirty Mary was one of the first songs we wrote as Mojo Alice and is one of my favorites because it captures our pure essence as a band.

 That full-on electric groove, having a good time and kicking arse feel comes naturally in our music and when we are in full flight live it transpires to whoever is in earshot!

-You “MOJO MOFO’S” can Check out the single “In My Head” in the lyric video below.
+You “MOJO MOFO’S” can Check out the single “Dirty Mary” in the lyric video below.
 It’s a kick-ass song with an upbeat blues groove.

 Please leave a comment below and let us know the moment when a band changed your life.
 And don’t forget to let us know what you think of the song!